ContentSquare/chproxy/README.md

 ### Authorize users by passwords via HTTPS

 Suppose you need to access `ClickHouse` cluster from anywhere by username/password.
-This may be used for building graphs from [ClickHouse-grafana](https://github.com/Vertamedia/ClickHouse-grafana).
+This may be used for building graphs from [ClickHouse-grafana](https://github.com/Vertamedia/ClickHouse-grafana) or [tabix](https://tabix.io/).
 It is bad idea to transfer unencrypted password and data over untrusted networks.
 So HTTPS must be used for accessing the cluster in such cases.
 The following `chproxy` config may be used for this [use case](https://github.com/Vertamedia/chproxy/blob/master/config/examples/https.yml):
 ```yml
 server: